Licensed Master Plumbers | Navien Specialist

 2. Apply gentle heat to the frozen section.
 A hair dryer, heating pad, or warm towels work well.
 Start at the faucet end and work back toward the frozen spot.

-3. Never use an open flame — propane torches, heat guns, or space heaters pointed at pipes are how fires start.
+3. Never use an open flame.
+Propane torches and heat guns aimed at pipes are how house fires start.

-4. If you can't find the frozen section or you hear water where it shouldn't be, shut off the main water valve and call us.
+4. If you can't find the frozen section — or you hear water where it shouldn't be — shut off the main valve and call us for leak and pipe repair.

 If a pipe has burst